 Explore Perthshire and Pitlochry

 Next, our Loch Ness Scotland tour takes us past Loch Leven and into Perthshire.
 We’ll go past the Fair City of Perth and make a stop in the delightful Victorian town of Pitlochry.
-Sitting in the heart of Highland Perthshire just below Ben Vrackie, the speckled mountain, Pitlochry is the perfect place for a quick getaway.

-If you’re just passing through you can simply visit one of the lovely local coffee shops.
+If you’re just passing through, you can simply visit one of the lovely local coffee shops.
 Enjoy a nice cuppa and a pastry before jumping back on the tour bus.

 Breathe the Fresh Air in Cairngorms National Park